Klosmi/html-basics/JS-basic.md

 We want to change the value of the `defaultLocation` function from the outside.

 - eg.:
-  *We have to define a `setter` in the `Object.defineProperty`, to be able to modify the `defaultLocation` form the outside of the object.*
+  *We have to define a `setter` in the `Object.defineProperty`, to be able to modify the `defaultLocation` from the outside of the object.*
   ```
   function Circle(radius){
     this.radius = radius;